folke/lazy.nvim/README.md

 completely (`vim.go.loadplugins = false`).
 It takes over the complete startup sequence for more flexibility and better performance.

-In practice this means that step 10 of [Neovim Initialization](https://neovim.io/doc/user/starting.html#initialization) is done by Lazy.
+In practice this means that step 10 of [Neovim Initialization](https://neovim.io/doc/user/starting.html#initialization) is done by Lazy:

+1. all files from `/plugin` and `/ftdetect` directories in you rtp are sourced (excluding `/after`)
+2. all plugins with `lazy=false` are loaded.
+This includes sourcing `/plugin` and `/ftdetect` files. (`/after` will not be sourced yet)
+3. all plugins' `/after/plugin` files are sourced
+4. all `/after/plugin` files from the original rtp are sourced
+5. all the plugins' `init()` functions are executed

+Files from runtime directories are always sourced in alphabetical order.

 ## 📦 Differences with Packer